 Welcome to the official website of the Society for Audiology Professionals Singapore (SAPS)

-My committee and I are honored to be serving the audiology community and playing a role in promoting good hearing health in Singapore.
+My committee and I are honoured to be serving the audiology community and playing a role in promoting good hearing health in Singapore.

-Come 2020, SAPS will celebrate its 20th year since its founding.
-The society has come a long way, growing from an initial membership of ten to about 120.
+Since its founding in 2000, SAPS has come a long way, growing from an initial membership of ten to over a hundred audiologists today.
 The society has served as a platform for the exchange of ideas and professional development among audiologists and has also played a role in educating the public about hearing health.

 We hope that audiologists in Singapore will come alongside us and work with us to improve the standards of hearing healthcare in our country and region.